rosscm/fedup/README.md

----
-title: "FEDUP"
-output: rmarkdown::github_document
----
+# FEDUP

-`FEDUP` is an R package for gene enrichment and depletion analysis on user-defined pathways using a Fisher's exact test.
-The package also gives the option to view results in the form of a Cytoscape EnrichmentMap.
+FEDUP is an R package for enrichment and depletion analysis on user-defined pathways using a Fisher's exact test.
+This package also gives the option to draw a network representation of pathway overlaps using EnrichmentMap.

 ## Getting started
 ### System prerequisites

-R version > 3.5.0
+R version >= 4.0
 R packages:

 * **CRAN**: openxlsx, tibble, dplyr, data.table, ggplot2, ggthemes, forcats, RColorBrewer